maple-labs/proxy-factory/README.md

 ```
 #### Running Tests
 - To run all tests: `make test` (runs `./test.sh`)
-- To run a specific test function: `./test.sh <test_name>` (e.g. `./test.sh test_composability`)
+- To run a specific test function: `./test.sh -t <test_name>` (e.g. `./test.sh test_composability`)

 This project was built using <a href="https://github.com/dapphub/dapptools">dapptools</a>

 ## Security

-The code is designed to be extended with needed feature, including access control and other guards on deployment and upgradeability, therefore it's not advised to use this as is.
-Additionally, it is still in development and haven't been externally audited.
+The code is designed to be highly flexible and extensible, meaning that logic that is usually part of these functions (e.g., access controls) was not included.
+Therefore **it is strongly advised that these contracts be implemented with proper sanity checks, access controls and any extra logic necessary for security.**

 ## About Maple
 Maple is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.